Cane7/Calent/README.md

 # Calent
-My first multiplayer game for android.
+My first multiplayer FPS game using Photon.
+Available for windows, mac and linux.

+Hpoe you enjoyed :)
+@Cane7